darktable-org/dtdocs/content/module-reference/utility-modules/shared/collect-images.md

 ## files

 film roll
 : The name of the film roll to which the image belongs (which is the same as the name of the folder in which the image resides).
-Double-click while holding Shift to switch to corresponding folder.
+Click while holding Ctrl+Shift to switch to the corresponding folder.
+Right-click to remove the collection or tell darktable that its location has changed in the file system.

 folder
 : The folder (file path) where the image file is located.
-Double-click while holding Shift to switch to corresponding film roll.
+Click while holding Ctrl+Shift to switch to the corresponding film roll.
+Right-click to remove the collection or tell darktable that its location has changed in the file system.

 filename
 : The filename of the image